collective-soundworks/soundworks-template/README.md

 In this folder, you will find a template to build a scenario on *Soundworks*.
 The template implements the following very simple scenario: when a client connects to the server, it gets an index (*i.e.* a number we can refer to later on that corresponds to that client), and plays a sound.

 The full documentation of Soundworks lies in the [*Soundworks* GitHub repository](https://github.com/collective-soundworks/soundworks).
-However, let's explain in short how this works.
+However, let's explain in short how this works, and then go through a detailed tutorial.

 ## In short

 ### Project structure

 The project structure is similar to an Express app: use the structure of this template to get started.
-For more information, please refer to [*Express app structure*](https://github.com/collective-soundworks/soundworks/blob/develop/README.md#express-app-structure) in the documentation for more details.
+For more information, please refer to [*Express app structure*](https://github.com/collective-soundworks/soundworks/tree/master/README.md#express-app-structure) in the documentation for more details.

 ### Architecture

 A scenario based on *Soundworks* is made of a succession and combination of modules.
-Please refer to [*Composing a scenario from modules*](https://github.com/collective-soundworks/soundworks/blob/develop/README.md#composing-a-scenario-from-modules) in the documentation for more details.
+Please refer to [*Composing a scenario from modules*](https://github.com/collective-soundworks/soundworks/tree/master/README.md#composing-a-scenario-from-modules) in the documentation for more details.
 In short, here are the main takeaways on the client and server sides.

 #### Client side